Matti Breschel: 2006

-For the start of the 2006 season, he once again showed himself in Tour of Qatar, finishing as the best young rider of the race for the second year in a row.
+For the start of the 2006 season, he once again showed himself in the Tour of Qatar, finishing as the best young rider of the race for the second year in a row.
 He showed his good form in March with a third-place finish in Le Samyn, being beaten only by Philippe Gilbert in the bunch sprint of the peloton, and a few days later he sprinted his way to second place at stage 2 of the Driedaagse van West-Vlaanderen where he was second only to world class sprinter Robbie McEwen.
 For the third, and last, stage of the race, Breschel would once more sprint against McEwen, with the winner taking the overall victory of the race, this time with the effect that both riders crashed.
-Breschel broke his vertebrae in two places and McEwen was de-classed in the race.
+Breschel broke his vertebrae in two places, and McEwen was de-classed in the race.

 2007

 He came back with thunder and lightning in 2007 and came in an impressive 14th at the Paris–Roubaix, which his team-mate Stuart O'Grady won.

-After recovering he won his first victory as a professional in stage 2 of Danmark Rundt in August 2007.
+After recovering, he won his first victory as a professional in stage 2 of Danmark Rundt in August 2007.
 This was the first Danish stage win in five years of this national tour.